Anguilla,

 B

-Dominican Republic malaria risk
+Dominican Republic malaria

-in the whole country
+risk in the whole country

-all year round although the risk is greater in the western
+all year round although the risk is greater in the

-provinces of Castanuelas, Hondo Valley and Pepilla Salcedo
+western provinces of Castanuelas, Hondo Valley and

-in rural areas including game parks.
-There is less risk
+Pepilla Salcedo in rural areas including game parks.

-in the east and in built up tourist resorts but periodic
+There is less risk in the east and in built up tourist

-outbreaks do occur in these areas.
+resorts but periodic outbreaks do occur in these

 3